BERLINx03/snatchy/README.md

 2. If needed, enable permissions later in:
     - **Settings** → **Apps** → **Snatchy** → **Permissions** → **Storage** → **Allow**

+**For Android 5:**
+- Permissions are granted automatically during installation - no action needed!

 ### Step 2: Preview Statuses

 Before downloading, you can preview any status to see it in full screen: